noiseprotocol/noise_spec/noise.md

 This section collects various design rationale:

-Noise messages are <= 65535 bytes because:

- * This allows safe streaming decryption, and random access decryption of large files.
- * This simplifies testing and reduces likelihood of memory or overflow errors in handling large messages.
- * This restricts length fields to a standard size of 16 bits, aiding interop.
- * The overhead of larger standard length fields (e.g. 32 or 64 bits) might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.
- * This discourage mis-use of handshake payloads for large data transfers.

 Nonces are 64 bits in length because:

  * Some ciphers (e.g. Salsa20) only have 64 bit nonces.